exonum/exonum-doc/src/architecture/serialization.md

 `0x01` for true, `0x00` for false.
 A message with other value stored in place of `bool` will not pass validation.
 Size: 1 byte.

+### Floating Point Types

+`f32`, `f64`
+Correspond to floating point types in Rust.
+The types are stored in little endian per `binary32` and `binary64` formats of the IEEE 754 standard.
+Infinities, not-a-number (NaN) values and the negative zero are not supported; they cannot be serialized or deserialized.

+!!! note
+    The support of serialization of floating point types is hidden behind the `float_serialize` [feature gate][cargo_features] and is disabled by default.
+    To enable the feature, specify the `exonum` dependency in the `Cargo.toml` file of your project as

+    ```toml
+    [dependencies]
+    # Other dependencies...
+    exonum = { version = "0.5.0", features = [ "float_serialize" ] }
+    ```

+    (The version of the Exonum library may differ.)

+!!! warning
+    The use of floating-point arithmetic may lead to hard-to-trace errors and loss of consensus among the nodes in the blockchain due to non-deterministic character of some floating-point operations.
+Consider using fixed-point arithmetic whenever possible.

 ## Aggregate Types

 ### Byte Buffers